 Regularly eating natto may provide several other benefits:

-- May reduce the risk of certain cancers: Natto contains soy isoflavones and vitamin K2, both of which may be linked to a lower risk of liver, prostate, digestive and breast cancer (47, 48, 49, 50, 51).
+- May reduce the risk of cancer: Natto contains soy isoflavones and vitamin K2, both of which may be linked to a lower risk of cancer (

 Overall, more studies are needed before strong conclusions can be made.